There are many myths told about the Irish: that they’re fighters, they’re stupid, they’re belligerent, or that they never forget. Nonsense.

 2. The Irish are religious

-Even avowed Irish atheists will call upon all the angles and saints when there’s a crisis or they’re in danger.
+Even avowed Irish atheists will call upon all the angels and saints when there’s a crisis or they’re in danger.
 But that doesn’t mean they’re deeply religious, it’s just a reflex hardwired into them from birth.
 You trip, you sprain your ankle, you’ll call the Lord’s name (and many others).

 The truth is most Irish people are much closer in spirit to Father Ted than to Rome, and they always have been.
 James Joyce, as always, put it best: “O Ireland, my first, my only love/Where Christ and Caesar are hand in glove.”
 If you can reconcile those two opposing forces and learn to live with them without giving it another thought, you’re well on your way to being Irish yourself.